vertelab/odoo-project/task_interpreter_ipf_client/README.rst

 4. v12.0.1.1.3 - Translations.
 5. v12.0.1.1.4 - AFC-2145 Updated Log message when Interpreter activity created.
 6. v12.0.1.1.5 - AFC-2405 Updated Log message of Interpreter booking creation.
+7. v12.0.1.1.6 - Removed Vertal and wrong new line.

 Maintainers
 ~~~~~~~~~~~

-This module is maintained by Vertel..
+This module is maintained by Vertel.